 Electronic form suggestions are forwarded from Library Administration to the Collection Development Officer (CDO), who consults with appropriate Library Faculty or other selectors.
 The CDO may occasionally discard those that are clearly sales pitches and reply without consulting selector.

 Recommendations from departmental faculty and students often go directly to the relevant Library Faculty member who evaluates them along with other collection development criteria.

 The Dean’s policy is that suggestions from students and faculty should be purchased unless there is a compelling reason not to (e.g. exceptionally tight budgets).
-If the selector has insufficient funds in their Hegis funds, the CDO might charge purchase to 0020.
+If the selector has insufficient funds in their Hegis funds, the selector Library Faculty member should consult CDO, who might charge purchase to 0020.

-The Database & Online Coordinator and the Lib WebGroup, in consultation with Library Faculty, are responsible for making electronic resources available by adding and deleting database and other subscription data in the catalog, in the electronic resource manager and acquisitions software, etc., in LipApps, and by notifying other responsible individuals or bodies.
+The Library Management System and Electronic Resources Coordinator and the Lib WebGroup, in consultation with Library Faculty, are responsible for making electronic resources available by adding and deleting database and other subscription data in the catalog, in the electronic resource manager and acquisitions software, etc., in LipApps, and by notifying other responsible individuals or bodies.